msn0/czysty.js/README.md

 document.body.appendChild(helloWorld);
 ```

-(Hint: you don't even need to import)
+(Hint: you don't even need to import it)

 ## Why is it the smallest framework?